openMetadataInitiative/openMINDS_documentation/docs/schema_specifications/core/data/contentType.rst

    :semantic name: https://openminds.ebrains.eu/vocab/specification
    :value type: | string
                 | formatting: text/plain; singleline
-   :instructions: Enter the internationalized resource identifier (IRI) to the offical specification of this content type.
-If no offical and public specification is available, leave blank and enter the specification under 'description'.
+   :instructions: Enter the internationalized resource identifier (IRI) to the official specification of this content type.
+If no official and public specification is available, leave blank and enter the specification under 'description'.

 `BACK TO TOP <ContentType_>`_